Updated: July, 2022

-Friendships are usually not for life.
-As adults, we may have one to three super close friends at any time.
-Regular friendships and even friends we felt really close to at one point in our lives will not be our friends forever.
-Friendships often fade out and some crash and burn.
-Most of us have had a large variety of friends throughout our lives, most of whom we fail to keep in touch with even with social media.
+Friendships are often not for life.
+As adults, we may have one to three very close friends at any time.
+Regular friendships and even friends we felt really close to at one point in our lives are often not our friends forever.
+Friendships fade out and some crash and burn.
+Most people have an assortment of friends throughout their lives who, over time, are no longer in touch to keep in touch with even with social media.

 - Making new friends is worth the work.

-No matter what stage and age in our childhoods or lives, we can continue to make new friends.
-Most people enjoy meeting new people because each has a unique perspective, ideas, and knowledge.
+No matter what stage and age in our lives, we can continue to make new friends.
+Most people enjoy meeting new people because it’s interesting to learn about unique and similar perspectives, ideas, and knowledge.
 Friendships provide opportunities to learn from and relate with each other.
-However, it takes work to make a friend, starting with initiating your interest in that other person.
-You’re making them feel special by giving them your attention, connecting around things that are interesting to both of you, and being flexible and patient when things aren’t always comfortable or easy.
+However, it takes work to make a friend, starting with showing interest in that other person.

 - Friendships are complicated.

-Sometimes it may feel easiest to just say “I don’t want a friend,” but this statement is likely untrue.
-When tweens, teens, or adults say they don’t want a friend, they often are saying this because they feel defeated by the complexities involved in making and keeping a friend.
-Helping them learn that they can continue to learn specific social emotional competencies, as well as manage their social anxieties, is important.
+Sometimes our students or clients say, “I don’t want a friend” or “I don’t need friends.”
+When tweens, teens, (or adults) say they don’t want a friend, they often are saying this because they feel defeated by the complexities and associated anxiety involved in making and keeping a friend.
+We can help by teaching specific social emotional competencies and strategies to manage their social anxieties.

-- Memories of past social rejection may make it hard for us to want to make new friends.
+- Memories of past social rejection makes it hard to want to make new friends.

 When working with older teens and young or mature adults, it’s important for them to recognize their brains are always learning socially and emotionally.
 While each of us is likely to have made some mistakes with our past friends, we continue to learn how to be a better friend across our lives.
 Encourage social learners to recognize that as they mature and learn how to be socially and emotionally more aware and connected to others, they have more social competencies than they had previously.
-Rather than remember how friendships went bad, keep their minds on their ability to do things differently now and in the future.
+Rather than remember how friendships went bad, we can help by coaching the to focus their thinking on their ability to do things differently now and in the future.
 A positive mindset goes a long way toward developing new relationships, which eventually become positive memories in our lives.

-Resources that teach treatment frameworks for understanding and growing friendships
+Resources and teaching frameworks for understanding and growing friendships

 B. Perspective Taking About Own and Others’ Thoughts and Feelings